These pumpkin stuffed shells are a stunning vegetarian main dish! Three cheeses, spinach and pumpkin puree are baked up in a quick marinara.

 - Chiffonade the leaves.
 This means stack the leaves, roll them up, and then thinly slice them.
 Watch this video.

-- Lay the thin slices together and slice them the other way, resulting in a fine chop.
+- Lay the thin slices together and slice them cross-wise, resulting in a fine chop.

-We hope you enjoy this stuffed shells recipe!
+We hope you enjoy these pumpkin stuffed shells!
 For more on #ReclaimtheKitchen, head to the Reclaim the Kitchen website.

 - 12 ounces jumbo shells